 How will AI affect the work of the doctors?

 AI will become part of the doctors’ tool kit.
 Like how doctors use medical devices to obtain data that their human senses cannot acquire, so will they start relying on AI to perform analyses that the human brain cannot perform.
 Particularly, big data processing and pattern recognition.
 AI is simply superior than humans in those tasks.
-It is critical however to design and position AI systems with the value of augmenting clinicians’ capabilities by aiding in the aggregation of and sifting through mass amounts of data—never threatening to replace clinicians.
-When that becomes the norm, doctors will have more time for patient care and counseling.

 How can doctors prepare for AI-powered healthcare?